"In my city, there are three bridges."

 You're right that the hints should be in hiragana.
 On the computer version of duolingo you can report the hints, though I'm not sure if that option is available on the mobile version.

 Translating the word "city" into Japanese isn't straightforward. 市 (shi) is a suffix that is attached to city names, e.g. Tokyo is actually called 東京市 (toukyoushi).
-You can't use it on its own.
+You don't usually use it on its own.
 About 都市 (toshi), I can't tell you why but Japanese people do not usually say 私の都市 (watashi no toshi).
-It sounds weird.

 街 (machi) is a very natural word to use to talk about where you live.
 You can see in this hinative answer that when asked to translate "festival in my city", the native Japanese speaker answers "わたしの街のお祭り".
 While the word doesn't literally mean "city", Japanese people tend to use it in the same way that we use the word "city".